innovationOUtside/tm129-robotics2020/content/00_FOR_VLE/.md/Section_00_01_Introduction.md

 ### Assessment

 We hope that by the end of the RoboLab practical sessions you understand some of the basic ideas and can program the simulated robot to do some basic tasks.
 This should ensure that you can do the assignment and complete the block satisfactorily.
-The assessment will not include any material covered in optional practical activities.
+The assessment will not include any material covered in the optional practical activities.

 ## 1.2 Accessibility